 My insurance plan was cancelled

-President Obama expanded the hardship exemption from the individual mandate to include individuals with cancelled plans.
+President Obama expanded the hardship exemption from the individual mandate to include individuals with plans that were cancelled prior to open enrollment in 2013.
 The Healthplanfinder has detailed information about your option to apply for this exemption and whether it may be helpful to you.

 I think I may qualify for an exemption from the individual mandate

 There are a number of ways to qualify for an exemption from the individual mandate.
 You can find out about those options here.
-The hardship exemption must be approved in advance of tax filing time in April 2015.
+Your hardship exemption for the 2014 tax year must be approved in advance of tax filing time in April 2015.
 The form is available here.
 If you are applying for the exemption based on affordability, membership in a health care sharing ministry, membership in a federally-recognized tribe, or being incarcerated, you can claim these exemptions when you fill out your 2014 federal tax return, or with the forms available under the “How to apply for an exemption” heading on healthcare.gov/exemptions.